joyalkenus/Eva_Yoga/README.md

 ---

-# 🌟 Meet Eva: Your Personalized Yoga Companion
+# 🌟 Meet Eva : Your Personalized Yoga Companion

 **Eva AI**
-An innovative approach to yoga practice with the power of AI.
+- An innovative approach to yoga practice with the power of AI.
 Whether you're an experienced yogi or just beginning your journey, Yoga Assistant AI offers tailored sessions that adapt in real-time to your needs, providing a truly personalized yoga experience.

 ---